DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 Despite an increased risk to the survival of this year's seal pups due to lack of sea ice, the Canadian government has increased the number of seals to be killed this season to 330,000.

-SECRET LIFE OF SEALS: BIOLOGIST STUDIES THE ODD ANIMALS - AND THEY STUDY HIM (March 5, 2010, LA Times)
+SECRET LIFE OF SEALS: BIOLOGIST STUDIES THE ODD ANIMALS - AND THEY STUDY HIM

+Scientist Brent Stewart has studied elephants for 31 years and knows they are watching him.
 Read this fascinating article about his experiences with the seals of San Miguel Island, the westernmost island of the Channel Islands off the coast of Santa Barbara, California.

 FIRST SEA LION OF YEAR KILLED FROM BONNEVILLE DAM